 - Endorsement - An endorsement is an update made to the coverage of a car insurance policy after its commencement.
 Endorsements can be premium-bearing or non premium-bearing updates.
 Premium bearing endorsements are made for ownership transfer, addition of CNG/LPG kit, correction of the ex-showroom price of the car, removal of anti-theft device, installation of electrical accessories, removal of automobile association membership, etc. Non premium-bearing endorsements are made when there is a change in the registration number, customer’s address, nominee details, customer contact details, etc.

-- Break in insurance -Break in insurance is a situation that you are faced with when you forget to renew your car insurance policy on time.
+- Break in insurance -Break in insurance is a situation that you are faced with when you forget to on time.
 The policy will move into lapsed status and the insurance company will renew the insurance for the car only after an elaborate vehicle inspection.
 The coverage will commence post the payment of premium.